fdosruiz/packetjs/README.md

 that for the same input parameters, will always return the same result.
 [Pure functions wikipedia](https://en.wikipedia.org/wiki/Pure_function)

-Functions that would not be candidates for memoization are those that always return a different value for the same input parameter, or have side effects that cannot be captured by the memoization mechanism.
+Functions unsuitable for memoization are those that always return a different value for the same input parameter or have side effects that cannot be captured by the memoization mechanism.

 ### Using Caching